Sulfur Ointment (Precipitated Sulfur) 5% to 10%

 Why It Is Used

-Sulfur is used primarily to treat scabies in infants younger than 2 months, pregnant women, and breast-feeding mothers.1 In general, it is used only when permethrin or other medicine cannot be used.
+Sulfur is used primarily to treat scabies in newborn infants and pregnant women.1 In general, it is used only when permethrin or other medicine cannot be used.

 Sulfur is sometimes used to treat lice on very small infants, pregnant women, and nursing women, because it may be safer to use than other medicines.